mkaiser56/mpps/README.md

 mpps
 ====

-Multipurpos SMS Server
+#Multipurpos SMS Server

-# Multipurpose Party Server, Version 01
+'# Multipurpose Party Server, Version 01
 # global variables
 # Message of the day
 # Places of the day